Rodtaira/DevRadar/README.md

 # DevRadar
-This is an small web application developed to train the development in the MERN Stack.
+This is a small web application developed to train the development in the MERN Stack.
 This application is a Developer Radar with the purpose to search and register developers.

 # How to use this application
 - git clone this repository